-- 1.1 On 5th December 2006, the States approved P.133/2006 and thereby confirmed the policy for the Strategic Reserve as - - 1.2 "the Strategic Reserve is a permanent reserve, where the capital value is to be used in exceptional circumstances to insulate the Island's economy from severe structural decline such as the sudden collapse of a major Island industry or from major natural disaster." - 1.3 The States approved P.122/2013: this proposition defined the Fund balance of £651,216,000 as at 31st December 2012 as the capital value of the Fund and that, for future years, the capital value be maintained in real terms by increasing the capital value in line with increases in Jersey RPI(Y). - 1.4 The States had also previously approved P.84/2009, which proposed that the policy is varied to enable the Strategic Reserve to be used, if necessary, for the purposes of providing funding up to £100 million for a Bank Depositors Compensation Scheme. - 1.5 The States approved P.76/2015, which proposed that the Minister for Treasury and Resources is requested to bring forward proposals for the use of income earned on the Strategic Reserve above that required to maintain the capital value. - 1.6 The clarification of the purpose of the Fund by the States enables greater emphasis to be given to increasing the longer-term value of the Fund rather than the need to generate annual income.
+- 1.1 On 5th December 2006, the States approved P.133/2006 and thereby confirmed the policy for the Strategic Reserve as - - 1.2 "the Strategic Reserve is a permanent reserve, where the capital value is to be used in exceptional circumstances to insulate the Island's economy from severe structural decline such as the sudden collapse of a major Island industry or from major natural disaster." - 1.3 On 5th December 2013, the States approved P.122/2013: this proposition defined the Fund balance of £651,216,000 as at 31st December 2012 as the capital value of the Fund and that, for future years, the capital value be maintained in real terms by increasing the capital value in line with increases in Jersey RPI(Y). - 1.4 The States had also previously approved P.84/2009, on 6th November 2009, which proposed that the policy is varied to enable the Strategic Reserve to be used, if necessary, for the purposes of providing funding of up to £100 million for a Bank Depositors Compensation Scheme. - 1.5 On 8th October 2015, the States approved P.76/2015, which proposed that the Minister for Treasury and Resources is requested to bring forward proposals for the use of income earned on the Strategic Reserve above that required to maintain the capital value. - 1.6 The clarification of the purpose of the Fund by the States enables greater emphasis to be given to increasing the longer-term value of the Fund rather than the need to generate annual income.
 This has enabled an increase in the proportion of the Fund being allocated to return-seeking assets from previous levels, but considerable emphasis still needs to be given to capital preservation and liquidity.

-2.1 In order to meet the purpose of this Fund, the Minister has set a strategic aim of investing 60% in return-seeking assets (equities and alternative investment class) and 40% in risk-reducing assets, as detailed below -
+2.1 In order to meet the purpose of this Fund, the Minister has set a strategic aim of investing 60% in return-seeking assets (equities and alternative investment class) and 40% in risk-reducing assets, as detailed in the following table -